Mirantis/mke-docs/content/docs/release-notes/4.1.0/known-issues.md

 weight: 4
 ---

-The MKE 4 known issues with available workarounds are described herein.
+The MKE 4k known issues with available workarounds are described herein.

+## [BOP-2046] Post-install kubelet parameter modifications require k0s restart

+Modifications made to the kubelet parameters in the `mke4.yaml` configuration file after the initial MKE 4k installation require a restart of k0s on every cluster node.
+To do this:

+1. Run  wait for a minute seconds after the `kubectl apply` command and wait 60 seconds.

+2. Run the `systemctl restart k0scontroller` command on all manager nodes and the  `systemctl restart k0scontroller` command on all worker nodes.

 ## [BOP-2030] Upgrade may fail on clusters with two manager nodes